Vision, Mission, Objectives & History

 Botswana Statement

-The Botswana Statement is a policy document, with a call for investment in, the recognition of, and a career framework for, professional research managers and administrators globally.
+The Botswana Statement is a policy document with a call for investment in, the recognition of, and a career framework for, professional research managers and administrators globally.
 The statement was endorsed by the INORMS Council at its meeting 23 April 2024.
 By endorsing the statement, ARMA-NL contributes to the global need for recognition of the profession and the further global visibility of the RM community.
-The proposal was initiated as a result of the INORMS 2023 conference in Africa.
+The proposal was initiated as a result of the INORMS 2023 conference in Durban, South Africa.
 It forms a natural step forward for INORMS, where the 2021 Hiroshima Statement was the first joint leap forward.
 Now, a foundation for moving forward towards the formulation of an internationally recognized career framework for research and managers has been laid.
-ARMA-NL is part of the international Network of Research Management Societies (INORMS).